Assisting Policyholders with Denied, Delayed, or Underpaid Claims.

 Insurance companies tend to want the homeowner to patch up the damage instead of fully repairing it.

 A common example is that the insurance company may pay to patch up damaged shingles instead of paying for a new roof.

 The same goes for almost every part of the property:

 Significantly limiting the scope of work can save the insurance company tens of thousands of dollars.

-You Should Be Fully Compensated for Hurricane Laura Property Damage
+You Should Be Fully Compensated for Hurricane Ida Property Damage

 Insurance companies often overlook during their inspections numerous items that were damaged during a hurricane.

 This is partially a function of the fact that insurance companies spend little time thoroughly inspecting the damaged property.

 Further, some insurers and adjusters have a “prove your claim” mentality that forced the property owner to have to push back against the insurer.

 The sad reality is that most property owners do not fight back.
 Insurance companies know this and use it to their advantage after a hurricane.